Blanket Flower

 Varieties:

-Paprika, New Vintage and other Assorted Varieties
+Paprika, Terra Cotta, New Vintage Red and other Assorted Varieties

 Desert Eve Terra Cotta